AmazeeLabs/algm_drupal8_baseimage_example/README.md

-# Composer template for Drupal projects hosted on amazee.io
+# Template for Drupal projects hosted on amazee.io

-Test push !
 This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).
 It is based on the [original Drupal Composer Template](https://github.com/drupal-composer/drupal-project), but includes everything necessary to run on amazee.io (either the local development environment or on amazee.io servers.)

-test
+Furthermore, it is built on top of a Drupal base image which means that your Drupal Core version will be automatically managed by the upstream repository which is checked for version updates every time your site is deployed, when you add or update packages using composer.

 ## Requirements